About us

 Our plan

-To start, we'll cultivate kelp with precision in a controlled environment laboratory located conveniently in a nearby industrial estate warehouse.
+To start, we'll cultivate kelp with precision in a controlled environment laboratory located at Hastings Aquarium.
 Every aspect of its management will be carefully overseen to ensure optimal growth conditions.
 Once the kelp is well-established, we'll transfer it to the coastal area, integrating it into the natural environment with the hope that it will thrive, reproduce, and contribute to the development of a robust, sustainable underwater forest.
-Our initial plan spans 10 years, with ongoing research and studies.
+Our initial plan spans 3 years to then let nature lead, with ongoing research and studies after.

 Kelp